 Give your Apple smartwatch the off-on treatment or a soft reset by following these steps.

-If your Apple Watch is experiencing a problem, turning it off and on again or forcing it to restart is one of the simplest and most effective fixes.
+If your Apple Watch is experiencing an issue, restarting it or performing a forced restart is one of the simplest and most effective solutions.

-In our experience, restarting the Apple Watch will solve most issues.
-If you suspect your Apple Watch needs a reboot, your first step should always be to either give it a simple off-and-on or force-restart in an attempt to unfreeze it.
+In our experience, restarting the Apple Watch resolves most issues.
+If you suspect your Apple Watch requires a reboot, your first step should always be to either perform a simple off-and-on or a force restart in an attempt to unfreeze it.

 In this guide, we’ll explain how to do both on devices running watchOS 11.